 However, during this time studying, for a multitude of reasons, I became heavily depressed and was diagnosed with severe depression.
 That diagnosis changed my life and it was at this point that I started putting my happiness and wellbeing first.

 Like anybody, I grew and learnt more about myself through these challenges, and found that the greatest periods of growth occur during and after times of difficulty.
 I continue to test this theory and push myself through different adventures and journeys, which constantly expand my comfort zone.
 That’s why I’m embarking on this journey.
 But it’s not just about me.
-I’m doing this help raise awareness for depression and funds for the Mental Health Foundation of New Zealand.
+I’m doing this help raise awareness for people dealing with depression, and shed light on the youth suicide epidemic this country is facing.